bitmovin/bitmovin-player-ios-samples/README.md

 To add the SDK as a dependency to your project, you have two options: Using CocoaPods or adding the SDK bundle directly.

 #### Using CocoaPods
+1. Add `source 'https://github.com/bitmovin/cocoapod-specs.git'` to your Podfile.
+1. Run `pod repo update` to add the newly added source.
-Add `pod 'BitmovinPlayer', git: 'https://github.com/bitmovin/bitmovin-player-ios-sdk-cocoapod.git', tag: '2.35.0'` to your Podfile.
-After that, install the pod using `pod install`.
+1. Add `pod 'BitmovinPlayer', '2.35.0'` to your Podfile.
+1. Install the pod using `pod install`.

 See the `Podfile` of this repository for a full example.

 #### Adding the SDK Directly
-+   When using Xcode, go to the `General` settings page and add the SDK bundle (`BitmovinPlayer.framework`) under `Linked Frameworks and Libraries`.
-The SDK bundle can be downloaded from the [release page of the GitHub repository](https://github.com/bitmovin/bitmovin-player-ios-sdk-cocoapod/releases).
+When using Xcode, go to the `General` settings page and add the SDK bundle (`BitmovinPlayer.framework`) under `Linked Frameworks and Libraries`.
+The SDK bundles for iOS and tvOS can be downloaded [here](https://cdn.bitmovin.com/player/ios_tvos/2.35.0/BitmovinPlayer.zip).

 ### Project Setup